squeek502/ryanliptak.com/posts/code-coverage-zig-callgrind.md

 !     }
 ! }
 ```
+<p><aside class="note">

-<aside class="note"><p>Note: This coverage information might look slightly strange but it *is* correct--the `if` statement isn't executed because it does not make it into the compiled binary (the condition is known at compile-time so it's elided)</p></aside>
+Note: This coverage information might look slightly strange but it *is* correct--the `if` statement isn't executed because it does not make it into the compiled binary (the condition is known at compile-time so it's elided)

+</aside></p>

 ## The Next Problem